keithalewis/math/prob.md

 __Exercise__. _What if $p = 0$ or $p = 1$?_

 This assumes the probability of each child being male or female is independent of the order of having children.
-This does not hold in counties where parents kill their first child if it is female.
+This does not hold, e.g., in counties where parents kill their first child if it is female.

-The assumption of stumbling across a GI Joe doll implying one of the children is male may also not be valid.
+The assumption of stumbling across a GI Joe, or a Barbie, doll implying one of the children is or is not male may also not be valid.

-Probability Theory can still be applied, it is just a matter of extending the sample space to be more realistic and finding an appropriate probability measure.
+Probability Theory can still be applied, it is just a matter of extending the sample space and finding an appropriate probability measure.

 ## Random Variable